List of Minnesota Golden Gophers women's ice hockey seasons

 Ridder Arena is the home arena of the Gophers.

 The Minnesota Golden Gophers women's ice hockey team represents the University of Minnesota and plays at the Twin Cities campus in Minneapolis.
 The team is one of the members of the Western Collegiate Hockey Association (WCHA) and competes in the National Collegiate Athletic Association (NCAA) Division I. Since 2002, the Gophers have played their home games in Ridder Arena, the first facility in the United States built specifically for college women's ice hockey.

 The program started play in the 1997–98 season with Laura Halldorson as their first head coach.
 She led the Gophers to the final American Women's College Hockey Alliance national championship in their third season of play, as well as back-to-back NCAA Division I National Championships in 2003–04 and 2004–05.

 Brad Frost took over as the Gophers' coach in the 2007–08 season.
 He led the team to back-to-back NCAA Division I National Championships twice.
 The first pair was the 2011–12 and 2012–13 seasons.
 During the 2012–13 season, the Gophers had a perfect 41–0–0 record.
 The Gophers then won titles in the 2014–15 and 2015–16 seasons.
+Frost was fired as head coach of the Gopher's women's hockey team on March 17, 2026.